AsifKhan991/Python-friendly-serial-over-bluetooth-car-control-code/README.md

 # Serial-over-bluetooh-car-control-a-python-friendly-code

-Type of car : Servo steered and rear motor driven common cars
+Type of car : Servo steered and rear motor driven

 Serial data format for sending to device : "100,-255;\n" (without quotes for direct arduino serial) where the first number(100) is steer angle and second number(-255) is directed speed(negative for reverse, positive for forward)

-# WARNING: Serial data must continously come from the pc bluetooth, no delay is allowed , otherwise the control will be a disaster!
+# WARNING: Serial data flow from pc must be continiuous, no delay is allowed , otherwise the control will be a disaster!

 While using python make sure to close the port after finishing